kdubois/knative-quarkus-voter/README.md

 Running On Openshift
 -----------------------

-1. Create a new openshift project 'cameldemo' (if you use a different name, make sure to update the respective application.properties files)
+1. Create a new openshift project 'knativequarkusvoter' (if you use a different name, make sure to update the respective application.properties files)
 1. Install the Openshift Serverless (Knative) Operator
 1. Install Openshift Serverless "Knative Serving" component
 1. Install AMQ Streams (Kafka) Operator